CiscoLives/LTRATO-2001/docs/tasks/task3/step4.rst

     |

     Let's check the structure depicted above using our topology.
-We will find all the links connected between **nx-osv-1** and **csr1000v-1**.
+We will find all the connected links between **nx-osv-1** and **csr1000v-1**.

     .. note::
         We can get the value of an attribute for each object.
-For example, we can get a link to which an interface object belongs by calling a **link** attribute.
+For example, we can get a link that belongs to an interface object by calling a **link** attribute.
 We can also reference interfaces which belong to this link, by calling the **interfaces** attribute in step 6 (see code below).

     .. code-block:: bash